prisma-utils/prisma-utils/libs/prismerge/README.md

 See the [glob docs](https://github.com/isaacs/node-glob) for more ideas, how this can be used.

-## Mixins
+## Fragments

-PrisMerge also allows for defining `Mixins`, that can be inserted into models.
-These Mixins can be used to define reoccurring field definitions, like the description for `id` fields.
+PrisMerge also allows for defining `Fragments`, that can be inserted into models.
+These Fragments can be used to define reoccurring field definitions, like the description for `id` fields.

-Consider the following example for a `mixin` file:
+Consider the following example for a `fragent` file:

 ```bash
   id String @id @default(uuid())